tariqhamid/oose/README.md

 ## Changelog

+### 1.3.0

+This version changes the stateless existence system to a more stateful system powered by the master.
+Also purchase records are going to be moved to the master so that prisms cannot lose sync by being rebooted or by outages.
+This will also greatly improve the performance of the existence and purchase systems.
+Which should increase cluster performance in general.

+These changes will not affect any of the client side functionality and will not break any APIs no require any changes to the SDK.

+* Add inventory system to the master to maintain copy of all data on the cluster.
+* Add tests for inventory system.
+* Add script to scan store inventory and submit it to master
+* Add proactive cache filling of existence on prism from master
+* Store purchases on master
+* Add tests for purchase system
+* Add proactive cache filling of purchase on prism from master
+* Drop unused memory system from master

 ### 1.2.0
 * Purchases now require file extension to ensure consistency of purchases.
 * File detail can be used to ascertain an unknown mime type from a sha1